 Up to now we’ve talked only about gross profit because that’s the most accurate measure of your royalty expectation.
 However, it’s standard business practice to negotiate and express royalties as a percentage of the product’s net sales price - that is, the ‘factory gate’ price minus all taxes.
 Net sales price is a better yardstick for businesses than gross profit because it reflects the difficulty of making an actual profit.

 Shifting from gross profit to net sales price is no worse than converting from imperial to metric measures: the terminology changes but the thing you’re measuring doesn’t.
-Or you can look at the difference like this:
+Or you can look at the difference like this -

 Most royalties probably fall into the 2-7 per cent range of net sales price.
 The lower end is for products which sell in large quantities (typically hundreds of thousands), while the upper end is for products which sell at more modest levels (typically tens of thousands).
 A royalty of 4-7 per cent of net sales price for an ‘average’ product is good going, while some specialised products such as industrial software or medical equipment should exceed 10 per cent without too much trouble.
 Don’t however be outraged if offered a fraction of one per cent for a product likely to sell in endless millions.
 Do the sums and rejoice.